Why are temporary contracts with production workers from Eastern Europe booming?

 However, there is also criticism of this practice, as agency workers are often paid and treated less favourably than permanent workers.
 It is important to be aware that agency workers are not second-class workers and that their rights and working conditions are just as important as those of permanent workers.

-Analysis of the companies: How do companies benefit from temporary workers from Eastern Europe?
+How do companies benefit from temporary workers from Eastern Europe?

 It is important that companies deal responsibly with agency workers and respect their rights and needs.